 Planning of the early works began more than 18 months ago and needed to be complete before site hand over to the Principal Contractor.
 The delivery of the early works was complex with many projects interlinked, and timeframes reliant on specific projects to be completed prior to delivering tasks in another project area.

 The early works includes 36.5% of the original project scope relating to the initial funding received in December 2019 and the additional $2.6 million received for animal life support system works.
 All components were delivered and completed by June 2021.
+The Reef HQ Aquarium Renewal Annual Report for December 2019 - June 2021 is now available.

 New plant rooms were built on level one over the substation to house electrical and mechanical services.
 This includes the thermal energy storage unit, primary life support systems, electrical battery storage and main switchboard.
 Some of these services required relocating due to works and changes in their current housing area, and others are new to Reef HQ's operation systems, but were implemented to improve energy efficiency.
 The relocation of systems into secure areas improves access and safety for staff, while also eliminating the issues created by pigeon excrement.